- The soot has been in Port Harcourt for over two years

 "Towards the end of 2015 it started, it wasn't this bad.
 People were complaining.
 But from between last year and this year, it has become much worse," said Nubari.

 The cause of the soot has been something of a mystery.
-Although Nubari, like many activists and residents
+Although Nubari, like many activists and residents, believe it is a result of the destruction of illegal oil refineries.

 "One of the causes is destroying products that are gotten from illegal crude refineries.
 When you burn them, it goes up into the atmosphere," said Nubari.